h-e-n-r-y/binance-marketmaker/README.md

 First you must register a user with the same username, under which you installed your api-key.

+## Access the H2-Database

+Log in as sa (Password can be set in application.properties: db.sa.password).
+You are automatically redirected to the H2 Database Console.
+Use the JDBC URL jdbc:h2:~/h2/marketmaker.

 ## Disclaimer

 The app has lots of bugs and it's state is far from being ready!